 San Diego is a gorgeous city in Southern California, a hot travel destination, and a world-class place to live.
 There are so many things to see and do in San Diego, that it’s easy to forget about all of the other destinations that are easily accessible as road trips from San Diego.
-Whether you’re spending a weekend in San Diego, or are planning a longer trip to California, think about spending some time outside of greater San Diego.
+Whether you’re spending 3 days in San Diego, or are planning a longer trip to California, think about spending some time outside of greater San Diego.
 You can easily check off everything on your California bucket list!

 It turns out that some of the best places to see in California are within easy reach from San Diego.
 Here are the best road trip destinations from San Diego, ranked from closest (1 hour to Temecula) to furthest (9.5 hours to Tahoe).

 With plenty in between, there’s a road trip for everyone, whether you have a day or an entire week.
 Read on for the full guide, along with my recommendations for places to stay along the way!

 - 6. Newport Beach

 - 7. Venice Beach

 - 8. Anza-Borrego Desert